Grasshopper-Tekla Live Link FAQ

 Back to top

-Q: The edges of my plate or slab look all weird and jagged.
+Q: Why do the edges of my plate or slab look all weird and jagged?

 A: If the boundary you feed to the Plate or Slab component is doing a lot of twists and turns, the default maximum of control points that gets added in Tekla (99) might not be enough.

-• In that case, right-click the component in Grasshopper and increase the point limit from the context menu.
+• In that case, right-click the icon/text of the inserted component in Grasshopper and increase the point limit from the context menu.
 Keep in mind that more than 99 points quickly drains performance without producing a much better output if the boundaries are smooth and simple.

 Back to top